Barrister (Door Tenant) | Called 1999

 Accountancy Scheme Investigation (2011) instructed by Accountancy & Actuarial Discipline Board (AADB) to review the auditing and base line accountancy records of a multi-national company and its auditor’s handling of accounts.

-Health and Safety Executive
+Health & Safety

 In 2012 Rebecca was appointed to the Attorney General’s Regulatory List of prosecutors which includes the Health & Safety Executive, Office of Rail and Road and the Environment Agency.

 She is regularly instructed by the HSE to advise on and prosecute companies and individuals for breaches of health and safety regulations.
 This has included cases where individuals have suffered both life changing injuries and cases where a fatality has occurred as a result of the breaches.
 Rebecca has gained considerable experience in prosecuting cases involving asbestos.

 - Barroerock Construction (2017) prosecution for health & safety breaches in connection with the handling and removal of asbestos.
 The company was fined £750k.

 Rebecca has been and is currently instructed in some of the Agency’s largest and most high -profile recent prosecutions.
 These have included prosecutions relating to both legal and illegal waste sites and the first prosecution under the Waste Electrical and Electronic Equipment (WEEE) Regulations which came into force in January 2007.
 She is currently instructed in the prosecution of two water companies in separate prosecutions for their alleged Environmental breaches.